 What do the best savings accounts have in common?

-When looking for a savings account from a bank or credit union, there are many factors to consider.
-However, the most common features among the best savings accounts are: high interest rates, minimal fees, compounding methods to grow your money faster, security for your account, and excellent customer service.
+There are many factors to consider when looking for a savings account from a bank or credit union.
+However, the best savings accounts’ most common features are high interest rates, minimal fees, compounding methods to grow your money faster, security for your account, and excellent customer service.

 - Interest rates: The best savings accounts have interest rates over 1.00%, but brick-and-mortar banks tend to be close to the national average (currently 0.06%).
 This has led many people to open savings accounts with online banks as they can often offer interest rates above the national average thanks to their low overhead compared to brick-and-mortar banks.
 For example, if you have a $5,000 savings balance, choosing an account that pays 1.00% will earn you more than $50 in a year, while an account paying you the average would earn less than $5.

-- Security: Savings accounts are generally considered low risk, but you should always make sure your account is at an FDIC-member bank so that your deposits are insured by the Federal Deposit Insurance Corporation up to the maximum amount allowed by law.
+- Security: Savings accounts are generally considered low risk, but you should always make sure your account is at an FDIC-member bank so that the Federal Deposit Insurance Corporation insures your deposits up to the maximum amount allowed by law.

 Why should I care about the best savings account rates?

 Quite simply, the better the rate, the better advantages you have for growing your savings.
 The Annual Percentage Yield, or APY, refers to how much interest you earn on a deposit during a year, taking into account the effect of compounding interest.
-It’s important to ask if the APY comes with fees or other requirements, or if the rate your bank offers is an introductory rate that is great at the beginning but won’t stay competitive.
+It’s important to ask if the APY comes with fees or other requirements or if the rate your bank offers is an introductory rate that is great initially but won’t stay competitive.
 For the best rates, you may want to consider an online bank.
-Some of the best online savings accounts are: Ally Bank, Capital One, Chime, Varo, BBVA, CIT Bank, and SoFi.
+Some of the best online savings accounts are Ally Bank, Capital One, Chime, Varo, BBVA, CIT Bank, and SoFi.

 What monthly fees do savings accounts usually have?